 We created individual landing pages that could speak to each kind of donor—from companies who were donating thousands of dollars to new alums who were giving $50.
 We wanted to create a space that involved everyone while presenting them with a clear call to action.

-The site had to link to the software that the university used for donations, called Qgiv (happy coincidence).
+The site had to link to the software that the university used for donations, called Qgiv (a happy coincidence).
 The development team set out to create an iframe to smoothly transition users from the Forever Forward site to the Qgiv platform.

 To learn more about Forever Forward: The Capital Campaign for Quincy University, visit QUForeverForward.com.